-If you’re planning a trip to the Halifax region in Nova Scotia, you’ll need a guide to some of the places that have the most beautiful scenery.
+If you’re planning a trip to Halifax in Nova Scotia, you’ll benefit from reading this guide to see places that have the most beautiful scenery.

-We’ve compiled a list of 7 of the best locations you can’t afford to miss when next you’re in Halifax.
+We’ve compiled a list of 7 of the best locations you can’t afford to miss next time you’re in Halifax.

 1. Citadel Hill

-Citadel hill is regarded as one of the most visited National Historic Sites in Atlantic Canada.
-The grounds of the Citadel Hill located in downtown Halifax region are open to the public all year round and is operated by Parks Canada.
-The site allows you to experience the life soldiers lived between the 18th to 19th century.
+Citadel Hill is regarded as one of the most visited National Historic Sites in Atlantic Canada.
+It is located in downtown Halifax.
+Citadel Hill is open to the public all-year-round and is operated by Parks Canada.
+The site allows you to take a peek at the life of soldiers between the 18th to 19th century.

 2. Fisherman’s Cove

 The Fisherman’s Cove is located in the Eastern Passage.
-The 19th century restored fishing village is full of brightly colored gift shops from where you can get your locally-made souvenirs.
-You can also get a water taxi to take you to McNab’s Island to see beautiful ocean views especially on a sunny afternoon or a fog-filled evening.
+The 19th century restored fishing village is full of brightly colored gift shops, where you can get your locally-made souvenirs.
+You can also get a water taxi to take you to McNab’s Island to see beautiful ocean views.
+It is especially good on a sunny afternoon or a fog-filled evening.

 3. York Redoubt

-York Redoubt is also a National Historic Site of Canada and is located off Purcell’s Cove Road.
-This must-see site is situated high on a rocky bluff overlooking the entrance to the Halifax Harbor and McNabs Island and extends to an extended shoreline.
-The redoubt has about 27 buildings, related structures, and armaments developed over 150 years ago.
-These archaeological remnants help to add to the thrill that the York redoubt offers.
+York Redoubt is also a National Historic Site of Canada and is located off of Purcell’s Cove Road.
+This must-see site is sitting high on a rocky bluff overlooking the entrance to the Halifax Harbor and McNabs Island.
+The redoubt has about 27 buildings and armaments that are over 150 years old.
+These archaeological remnants add to the thrill that the York Redoubt offers.